Ever wondered what breeds are in your dog?

 What Breeds can Dog DNA Testing Identify?

-Depending on the lab, dog DNA testing can identify close to 190 breeds, including:
+Depending on the lab, dog DNA testing can identify over 250 breeds, including but not limited to:

 - Afghan Hound